amitshekhariitbhu/Fast-Android-Networking/README.md

 ## Requirements

-Android Networking can be included in any Android application.
+Android Networking Library can be included in any Android application.

-Android Networking supports Android 2.3 (Gingerbread) and later.
+Android Networking Library supports Android 2.3 (Gingerbread) and later.

-## Using Android Networking in your application
+## Using Android Networking Library in your application

 Add this in your build.gradle
 ```groovy